Medway Foundation Trust Privacy statement

 - Calling us via our switchboard

 - People who email us

 - People who make a complaint to us

 - Links to other websites

 What information we keep about you and how we use it

 When you are a patient of the Trust we collect and keep your health and personal information confidential.
 This may include:

-- basic details about you e.g. your address, date of birth or next of kin and how you want us to contact you
+- basic details about you e.g. your address, date of birth, next of kin and how you want us to contact you;

-- your contact with us e.g. visits to clinics
+- your attendance at the Trust e.g. visits to clinics and appointments

 We use your information to provide you with the best of care.